AdobeDocs/experience-manager-learn.en/help/assets/advanced/blocked-tags.md

 ---
 title: Blocked Tags
-description: Learn how to enhance asset management in AEM by using Blocked Tags to prevent the application of culturally sensitive, irrelevant, or controversial Smart Tags.
+description: Learn how to enhance asset management in AEM as a Cloud Service by using Blocked Tags to prevent the application of culturally sensitive, irrelevant, or controversial Smart Tags.
 version: Cloud Service
 feature: Asset Management
 topic: Content Management